ashwamegh/Twitterumble/README.md

 # Twitterumble
-Simple Java project to tweet on twitter automatically using your account.
+[DESCRIPTION]: Simple Java project to tweet on twitter automatically using your account.

-Twitterumble needs REST Api and Apache Commons Http to use it with the Java code generated.
+[DEPENDENCIES]: Twitterumble needs REST Api and Apache Commons Http to use it with the Java code generated.

-Prerequisites:
+[NOTE]: Libraries used are attached here: https://github.com/shashank7200/Twitterumble/tree/master/lib

+[PREREQUISITES]:

 1. Go to the URL https://dev.twitter.com/apps and create a new application.
 Give access level in ‘Settings’ as ‘Read, Write and Access direct messages’.

 2. Get your Customer key and Customer secret key and then generate your Access token & Access Token secret.

+[IMPLEMENTATION]

 3. Now Put these values in tha java code provided here [ https://github.com/shashank7200/Twitterumble/blob/master/src/com/ashwamegh/twitterumlbe/Twitterumble.java ].